Last updated: March 2, 2023

 - Tools for maintaining data integrity/data quality: e.g., data validation and data enrichment.

 Cloud-based Integration Platform for EDI

-You can manage connectivity with your partners whether it is connecting legacy on-premise systems to on-premise systems or cloud applications.
-Using pre-built adapters, connectors, and integration templates you can onboard your new partners a lot more rapidly than when you are using an EDI VAN or build point-to-point integrations.
+You can manage connectivity with your partners, whether it is connecting legacy on-premise systems to on-premise systems or cloud applications.
+Using pre-built adapters, connectors, and integration templates, you can onboard your new partners a lot more rapidly than when you are using an EDI VAN or building point-to-point integrations from scratch.

-Utilizing iPaaS for data exchange makes data governance easier.
-It won’t matter anymore what formats your partners use as during the information exchange the solution can translate the data to your preferred format, as well as validate it according to your business rules, and send it back for correction if necessary.
+Utilizing iPaaS (integration platform as a service ) for data exchange makes data governance easier.
+It won’t matter anymore what data formats your partners use as during the information exchange the solution can translate the data to your preferred format, as well as validate it according to your business rules, and send it back for correction if necessary.